shengzheyang/Dining-Helper/README.md

 - Users can select their own available times for the meal.
 - When adding an option, users can search restaurants in an integrated map and pick the restaurant on the dropdown menu.
-- Even before the pollind end time, users can view the real-time voting result at any time.
+- Even before the polling end time, users can view the real-time voting result at any time.

 ### Recommendation Algorithm